LiamTyler/Photoshop/doc/iter2_designdocument.md

 }
 ```

 Notice that this method takes in the location of the pixel we are currently processing.
-It then centers the kernal_ array over that location, and loops through each pixel, adding that pixel * corresponding value in our array, and adds it to a running total.
+It then centers the kernal\_ array over that location, and loops through each pixel, adding that pixel multiplied by the corresponding value in our array, and adds it to a running total.
 This is the value that is returned, which will become the pixel on the newimage.
 The way we create the kernal array itself, is through the Kernal member function *InitializeKernal()*.
-Notice in Fig 4 how this function is pure virtual.
+The pure virtual InitalizeKernal method is the last key aspect to notice in Fig 4.
 Each filter that is convolution-based has its own kernal which defines the InitializeKernal method to give the filter it's appropriate functionality.
 To make this more clear, we can examine the BlurFilter.

 To blur a pixel, we average out all the colors within a certain radius of a pixel, and set that pixel equal to the average.
 Observe the implementation of BlurFilter in Figure 6 below.

-###### src/blur_kernal.cc
+###### Figure 6: BlurKernal class definition (src/blur_kernal.cc)
 ```C++
 BlurFilter::BlurFilter(int amount) : KernalFilter(new BlurKernal(amount)) {}
 ```

 Notice how the only thing needed to create the filter is passing a BlurKernal to the parent KernalFilter class.
 To apply the kernal itself, there is no definition needed because the parent KernalFilter class already defines the ApplyFilter method as follows in Figure 7:

-###### src/kernal_filter.cc
+###### Figure 7: Default ApplyFilter method for KernalFilters (src/kernal_filter.cc)
 ```C++
 void KernalFilter::ApplyFilter(PixelBuffer* oldimage, PixelBuffer* newimage) {
     int buff_height = oldimage->height();